 In the films, the Hogwarts Express transports students from their Muggle lives to the Wizarding World en route to begin school at Hogwarts.
 At Universal Orlando, this trip is recreated using special effects and exciting visuals aboard the train that connects the Universal Studios Florida theme park to Islands of Adventure.

 When the Hogwarts Express officially opens on July 8, 2014, park-to-park tickets Guests will be able to board the train at either the Hogsmeade Village Station or King’s Cross Station (at Diagon Alley) take the trip between the parks.

 The videos below offer a full look at both directions, starting from King’s Cross to Hogsmeade and vice-versa.
 Warning: Spoilers aplenty ahead!

 Video: Hogwarts Express full ride POV – Diagon Alley to Hogsmeade at Universal Orlando

 Video: Hogwarts Express train pulls into Hogsmeade Station at Universal Orlando

 Video: Hogwarts Express full ride POV – Hogsmeade to Diagon Alley at Universal Orlando

-It makes sense to first travel from the new London section of Universal Studios Florida to the original Wizarding World of Harry Potter in Islands of Adventure, as that is the journey Harry Potter took in the films en route to his Hogwarts school.
-The convincing London embankment becomes even more realistic upon entering King’s Cross Station, a near replica of the real life location.
+It makes sense to first travel from the new London section of Universal Studios Florida to the original Wizarding World of Harry Potter in Islands of Adventure.
+That is the journey Harry Potter took in the films en route to his Hogwarts school.
+The convincing London embankment becomes even more realistic upon entering King’s Cross Station, a near replica of the real-life location.